damdemir/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. The example image result plotted back down onto the road such that the lane area is identified clearly.

 Here is the original image with the lane line findings via following each step in pipeline.
+Further results that include all test_images are located in output_images folder.

 ![alt text][image9]